 Q. Art is constantly inspiring others, but what inspires you?

-I have many sources of inspiration from the grand to the mundane.
+A: I have many sources of inspiration from the grand to the mundane.
 From fine art masters to the many talented untrained artists, and from the expanse of the universe to the quantum world.
 From the secular, to the spiritual.
 I study the evolution and history of art as a way of learning about humanity.
 When I work, I love to lose myself in an opera or a symphony.
 I take emotional roller-coaster rides alongside passionate characters struggling to find love, peace, and meaning as they navigate complex relationships, conflicts, aspirations, and desires.
 I enjoy visiting art museums and seeing and understanding how artists explore and invent new realities.
 I also enjoy the art and architecture of ancient cultures.

 (Image courtesy of Rafael Guadalupe)